leonardr/cce-python/README.md

   of a renewal record could make the difference between still being in-copyright and being in the public domain.

+* `2-cross-references-in-foreign-registrations` - Contains a few
+  hundred strings that look like references in a foreign copyright registration to another registration.
+This might indicate that

 * `2-registrations-error.ndjson` - Contains about 20,000
   registrations which can't be processed because they're missing essential information.
 This information might be missing